Edmond Safra: Supporting faith

 Committed to his faith, Safra believed that constructing and renovating synagogues was important in places where there was a potential for a Jewish community to flourish, and synagogues around the world bearing his father's name testify to this commitment.
 Many of these were built in the world's major Jewish centers, but he also helped to build synagogues in more remote communities such as Manila and Kinshasa.

-500 years after the last synagogue was built in Madrid he constructed a new one.
+Five hundred years after the last synagogue was built in Madrid he constructed a new one.
 He also helped to renovate and enlarge synagogues in Amsterdam, Istanbul, Naples, Budapest, Rhodes, and Vienna.
 Safra saved the oldest synagogue in France, in Clermont-Ferrand, from destruction by buying it for the community, and he contributed to the expansion of the Cannes synagogue and Synagogue Beth El in Paris.
 He also helped refurbish synagogues in many small French cities including Évian, Annemasse, and others.
 Among the synagogues is the Edmond J. Safra Synagogue in New York City.

-In addition to supporting a number of synagogues in Israel, the tombs of Rabbi Meir Baal Haness and Rabbi Shimon Bar Yohai (2nd century CE) were especially important to him, and he was a generous supporter of these pilgrimage sites.
+In addition to supporting a number of synagogues in Israel, the tombs of Rabbis Meir Baal Haness and Simeon bar Yochai (2nd century CE) were especially important to him, and he was a generous supporter of these pilgrimage sites.
 For many years on Shavuot eve, the anniversary of his father's death, he would pray at the tomb of Rabbi Meir until dawn.

 Many Jewish institutions and programs around the world bear his name.